 - 1/4 cup chopped cilantro (lightly packed)

-- Cook on high for 5-6 hours, or on low for 8-10 hours.
-Remember every slow cooker cooks at different temperatures so watch your roast and adjust cook times as needed.
+3. Cook on high for 5-6 hours or on low for 8-10 hours.
+Note every slow cooker cooks at different heats so your cook time may vary.

-- Carefully remove the pork roast from the slow cooker and place on an aluminum foil lined baking sheet with the edges of the foil turned up.
-Spoon some, not all, of the remaining liquid from the slow cooker on top of the roast.
+4. The pork should be tender and almost falling off the bone.
+Carefully remove the pork roast from the slow cooker and place it onto an aluminum foil lined baking sheet with the edges turned upward.

-- Place in preheated oven set for broil.
-Broil for 10 minutes or until edges and top of pork roast are golden and slightly crispy.
+5. Place in oven set for broil.
+Broil until edges and top are brown and slightly crispy.